bistoyek21-ric/StrikeForce/README.md

     ./StrikeForce
     ```

-Attention:
+Attention:\
-    If you using windows you have to enter the linker -lws2_32 otherwise you shouldn't.
+    If you using windows you have to enter the linker -lws2_32 otherwise you shouldn't.\
-    If you using windows you souldn't enter "./" at the first
+    If you using windows you souldn't enter "./" at the first.\

 ---